 - Pack snow onto a tray or plate so the surface is firm.

 - Spoon cooked maple into 2-3 strips over the snow at a time.
 Twist taffy around popsicle sticks to serve.
 Work quickly while maple taffy is still pliable to twist.
 Repeat this process until all of maple is used up.
 Enjoy!

-If maple becomes to thick/hard as it cools to spoon over snow, simply warm it back up on the stove to soften, and continue making taffy strips.
+- If maple becomes too thick/hard as it cools to spoon over snow, simply warm it back up on the stove to soften, and continue making taffy strips.